What to wear when hunting during the main season

-In the past a knee patch breech has been generally been worn hunting.
+In the past a knee patch breech has generally been worn hunting.
 This was because the fabric used for the full seat restricted movement in the saddle which, in hunting, is obviously essential.
 However nowadays, the fabrics used are so soft, this is no longer an issue.
-So many are choosing a full seat breech over a knee patch.
+Now many are choosing a full seat breech over a knee patch.

 All footwear needs to be black, clean and polished!
 Spurs can be worn if necessary.

 While a skullcap is not a traditional type of velvet hunting hat, it’s the safest type to wear and many hunts often recommend it.
 The best selling Gatehouse HS1 Jockey Skull is the preferred choice of many.
 Go for a plain black or navy silk.
-If you wish to wear a traditional velvet hat, you’ll need to sew the ribbons up as only Masters and Hunt staff wear the ribbons down so that they can be recognised from behind.
+If you wish to wear a traditional velvet hat, you’ll need to sew the ribbons up - only Masters and Hunt staff wear the ribbons down so that they can be recognised from behind.

 Many adults and most children now wear body protectors.
 It's probably a good idea to wear yours under your jacket rather than over it as it looks so much better!

 Do invest in a good pair of gloves!
 Leather is always good for grip but not great when it rains!
 Treat yourself to a waterproof pair, they’ll be worth every penny!
-These one from Woof Wear are just the ticket!
+These waterproof gloves from Woof Wear are just the ticket!
 The technically advanced fabric of Tredstep's Eventer Glove ensures the right amount of grip in wet conditions and makes it perfect for hunting.

 Many people will carry a hunting whip.
 This is not essential however they are extremely useful for holding tricky gates open!

-Take a look at all our collection of hunting wear.
 If you’re in any doubt whatsoever about what to wear hunting, check with the Hunt Secretary.
 I'm sure he or she will be very happy to help.

 Want to know what to wear Autumn Hunting?

-Read our previous blog post in this series which describes what hunting attire you need for Autumn hunting.
+Read our previous blog post in this series, which describes what hunting attire you need for autumn hunting.